NeoSoundFonts/Aspirin-DX-Soundbank/Readme.md

 ---

-Notes:

-Instruments that reserved for future use are prefixed with "R-".<br>
-Samples available but not implemented at now, indicated with "\*" (Asterisk).

----

 Downloads:

 - [Normal](https://musical-artifacts.com/artifacts/7325)
   - Use it fairly, since it contains samples that "All Rights Reserved" to original authors such as Korg, E-MU, Roland, etc.
-- Fairytale Edition (Work in Progress; Clone the repo, or download Zip)
+- Fairytale Edition (Clone the repo, or download Zip)
   - This version removes non-free, ARR, and fair use samples, meaning you can use it whatever you want.
 For example, you can use it for Music Production, Live Performance, and DFSG-compatible projects, etc.

 You can modify these soundbanks whatever you want!